The Road Taken

 To ensure the best possible recovery and to monitor his condition, Tom was admitted to Atrium’s Cardiac Intensive Care Unit (CICU).

-“Many of our nurses have earned certifications for intensive critical care,” says Rose Barker, CCRN, in Atrium’s CICU.
+“Many of our nurses have earned certifications for intensive critical care,” said Rose Barker, CCRN, in Atrium’s CICU.
 “We not only provide specialized care while the patients are here, but also education about what they’ve experienced, lifestyle modifications and how to recognize or prevent future cardiac events.”

 had the same goal I did: my healthy recovery.”